nbonine/macsima2mc/README.md

 ## Usage example
 The example below shows how to run the command macsima2mc via the singularity container in a bash script.
-The logic of execution and CLI usage is the same for a Docker container or after installation as pypi package.
+The logic of execution and CLI usage is the same for a Docker container or as pypi package.

-- Singularity
 ``` bash
 # Give the absolute path to the container file you pulled
 container_file=C:/MyLocalVolume/macsima2mc:v1.3.0.sif